paymoapp/api/sections/projects.md

 }
 ```

+You can also [include related content](includes.md) when getting the list of projects.

 ## Getting a project

 To get the project's info if you know the project id, make a GET request to: